The customer is always right: Origin

 Alfred Pittman (Note: Pittman was an instructor in public relations and a reporter who had gone to Northwestern University, had been the assistant city editor of the Kansas City Star, and was an associate editor of both System and its sibling Shaw magazine Factory.
 He who later would go on to be the editor of the Union Pacific Magazine.) had observed before Tebbel, in 1919, that this was in fact the correct form of the Field quote.
 (Note: In an earlier 1919 issue, New York department store owner Leopold Wertheimer had stated that "I subscribe heartily to the thought that the customer is always right, In the rarest instances do we refuse to do what the customer asks; and then only after a series of unfair requests have been granted her.")

 Pittman wrote in an article on Field's business policies that "the exact version of the saying" was "Assume that the customer is right until it is plain beyond all question that he is not.", going on to explain that when customers are treated this way they usually do the right thing, and in practical terms it thus becomes a policy of the customers always being right.

-Ritz's le client n'a jamais tort was first recorded in 1908, and is sometimes cited as the origin of the term.
-Barry Pain used both terms in his 1917 Confessions of Alphonse, writing "The great success of a restaurant is built up on this principle—le patron n’a jamais tort—the customer is always in the right!".
+César Ritz's le client n'a jamais tort ("the customer is never wrong") was first recorded in 1908, and is sometimes cited as the origin of the term.

 In the 21st century, social media users and TikTok videos began claiming that the phrase had been abbreviated from "The customer is always right, in matters of taste", with some directly attributing this longer quotation specifically to Selfridge.
 Fact-checking website Snopes found no evidence for this.